Dave Sullivan (wrestler): World Championship Wrestling (1993–1996)

+After his feud with Kevin ended, Sullivan also ended his alliance with Hogan.
+Sullivan is now using an instrumental version of "I Wanna Be A Hulkamaniac" and started a feud with Diamond Dallas Page who started challenging other wrestlers to arm wrestling matches with a stipulation if Page were to lose, then whoever beat him would go on a date with Kimberly (who was Page's real life wife at the time) and Sullivan challenged Page to an arm wrestling match, but Sullivan got injured during a match with Ric Flair and while Sullivan was recovering, Kimberly brought Sullivan a special gift which was a pet rabbit named Ralph who he used a his mascot.
+Page who was now furious over Kimberly giving Sullivan the rabbit and Page then made a stipulation at The Great American Bash where he and Sullivan would arm wrestle, if Page lost then Sullivan would date Kimberly, however if Sullivan lost, then Sullivan would surrender Ralph to Page.
+Sullivan won the match and the date, however on the date, a man in a rabbit suit (who eventually became Disco Inferno) showed up and said that Page cooked him rabbit stew, Sullivan went to his car and saw that Ralph was safe but was attacked by Page and Max Muscle.
+As payback, Sullivan challenged Page to a regular wrestling match at Bash at the Beach in which Page won and the feud ended.

-Sullivan's next feud was with Big Bubba Rogers.
-Sullivan had a pet rabbit that he brought to ringside with him, and Bubba was allergic to rabbits.
+Sullivan's next feud was with Big Bubba Rogers who was allergic to rabbits.
 Bubba started wearing a surgical mask to keep from inhaling the allergens, but Sullivan would always pull it off and get the victory.
-Danenhauer left WCW in early 1996 after participating in the first World War 3 event.
+Danenhauer left WCW in April 1996.

+Later Career (1996–2001)

+Sullivan worked for Tornado Pro Wrestling in Oklahoma from 1998 to 1999.

 Retirement and football coaching career

 Danenhauer retired from professional wrestling in 2001 due to the cumulative impact of injuries sustained in his football and wrestling careers.
 He relocated to Bentonville, Arkansas, where he worked for Wal-Mart as a fitness trainer.
 In 2001, he began working as offensive coordinator for the Vikings football team of Dana College in Blair, Nebraska.
 He was appointed head football coach in 2003 and later athletic director.

 In 2020 he was inducted into the Nebraska Pro Wrestling Hall of Fame.
 His Class also included Gorgeous George and Local Wrestler Tony Cortez.

 "Dave Sullivan" came out of retirement in 2022 with the MWA Midwest Wrestling in Lincoln, Nebraska as a manager.